 Filiz Barın Akman

-This book shows this lack of solidarity with the Turkish people in their defiance of the coup as a result of biased news coverage of the July 15, 2016 coup attempt in the mainstream Western media.
-The main objective of this detailed media analysis is therefore to inform the Western public about Turkish people’s view of the coup attempt and ultimately forge a reconciliatory understanding between the peoples of the East and West by pointing out the discrepancies between Turks’ experiences and Western media’s representations of the same incident.
+The Turks’ unprecedented bravery and sacrifice in defense of democracy, freedom and country against a military intervention has been an exemplary act of civil defense but seldom recognized nor appreciated as such in the West.
+As this book shows this lack of solidarity with the Turkish people in their defiance against the coup, has emerged as a result of biased news coverage of the July 15 coup attempt in the mainstream Western media.
+The main objective of this detailed media analysis is therefore to inform the Western public about Turkish people’s view of July 15 coup attempt and ultimately forge a reconciliatory understanding between the peoples of the East and the West by pointing out the discrepancies between the Turks’ experiences and Western media’s representations of the same incident.